d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 a(w,x,y,z) & = (w+x+y+z)^{2},\qquad b(w,x,y,z) = (w+x-y-z)^2.
 \end{aligned}
 $$
+:eqlabel:`multi-func-def`

 Such chains of equations are common when working with neural networks, so trying to understand how to compute gradients of such functions is key to advanced techniques in machine learning.
 We can start to see visual hints of this connection in :numref:`fig_chain-1` if we take a look at what variables directly relate to one another.

 ![The function relations above where nodes represent values and edges show functional dependence.](../img/ChainNet1.svg) :label:`fig_chain-1`

-Nothing stops us from just composing everything and writing out that
+Nothing stops us from just composing everything from :eqref:`multi-func-def` and writing out that

 $$
 f(w,x,y,z) = \left(\left((w+x+y+z)^2+(w+x-y-z)^2\right)^2+\left((w+x+y+z)^2-(w+x-y-z)^2\right)^2\right)^2,